NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 kubectl logs $SPARK_DRIVER_NAME
 ```

-   To view the Spark Driver UI when the job is running:
+   To view the Spark driver UI when the job is running first expose the driver UI port:
 ```shell
 kubectl port-forward $SPARK_DRIVER_NAME 4040:4040
 ```